-Under the terms of the MDCP, each year during the enrollment window eligible employees can elect to defer: 1 - 60% of "Base Salary" and/or 1 - 60% of the AIP Award" earned in respect of the Plan Year.
-Additionally, Corporate Officers may elect to defer settlement of the "LTI Award" (i.e., RSUs and/or PSUs) granted during the Plan Year.
+Under the terms of the MDCP, each year during the enrollment window eligible employees can elect to defer: 1 - 60% of "base salary" and/or 1 - 60% of the annual incentives.
+Additionally, corporate officers may elect to defer settlement of their equity awards (i.e., RSUs and/or PSUs).

-Base Salary and AIP Award deferrals are notionally invested in the available investment alternatives.
+Base salary and annual incentive award deferrals are notionally invested in the available investment alternatives.
 The term "notional" means account balances are not actually invested in any of the deemed investment alternatives, rather, the rate of return derived from the notional investments is credited to individual account balances consistent with the participant's investment direction elections.
-LTI Award deferrals are notionally invested in Chemours common stock with dividend equivalents credited as additional stock units.
+Equity award deferrals are notionally invested in Chemours common stock with dividend equivalents credited as additional stock units.
 Chemours does not match deferrals under the MDCP.

 When enrolling in the MDCP, participants are also requested to make distribution elections.
-Participants may elect either In-Service or Termination distribution elections.
-In-Service distributions are payable as of a specified date in the form of a lump sum.
+Participants may elect either in-service or termination distribution elections.
+In-service distributions are payable as of a specified date in the form of a lump sum.
 Termination distributions commence either upon separation from service or 1-5 years thereafter if the participant so elects, and can be paid either in a lump sum or substantially equal annual installments over 2-15 years, at the election of the participant.

-Employees are 100% vested in their deferrals and related investment experience.
+NEOs are 100% vested in their deferrals and related investment experience.